Website design and development in Spalding, Lincolnshire

 What is a Core Algorithm Update?

-A core algorithm update is a big update to Google’s algorithm that affects the majority of websites on the web.
-Google’s broad core algorithm update affects the majority of websites, even if they don’t have any issues with their content.
+A core algorithm update is a big update to Google’s algorithm that affects the majority of websites on the web, even if they don’t have any issues with their content.

 Google releases around 500 algorithm updates a year, so the term ‘broad core algorithm update’ is a way to describe major updates to their algorithm.